awsdocs/aws-elemental-medialive-user-guide/doc_source/creating-a-channel-step8.md

-# Step 8: Set up the Captions Encodes<a name="creating-a-channel-step8"></a>
+# Step 9: Set up the Captions Encodes<a name="creating-a-channel-step8"></a>

-The output section for every type of output group \(Archive, HLS, Microsoft Smooth, and UDP\) contains a Stream settings section\.
-In the Stream settings section, you create "encodes" for the video, audio, and captions in the output and specify the details of how you want these assets encoded\.
+The output section for every type of output group \(Archive, HLS, MediaPackage, Frame Capture, Microsoft Smooth, and UDP\) contains a **Stream settings** section\.
+In this section, you create [encodes](channels.md#encode) for the video, audio, and captions in the output and specify the details of how you want these assets encoded\.

+Note that a Frame Capture output group contains video but doesn't contain audio or captions\.

-Before setting up captions, see [[ERROR] BAD/MISSING LINK TEXT](supported-captions.md)\.
-There are rules about:
+Before setting up captions, see [Reference: Supported Captions](supported-captions.md)\.
+There are rules about the following:

-1. What caption formats can be generated, depending on the format of the input captions and container\.
-For example, ARIB can only be generated from ARIB input captions, which can only appear in a TS input\.
++ What captions formats can be generated, depending on the format of the input captions and container\.
+For example, ARIB can be generated only from ARIB input captions, which can appear only in a TS input\.

-1. What caption type \(embedded, object, sidecar\) apply to which caption format\.
++ What captions type \(embedded, object, sidecar\) applies to which captions format\.
 For example, DVB\-Sub is an object type of format\.

-1. Which format can be included in which type of output asset\.
-For example, HLS can take Web\-VTT \(a sidecar type\), 608 \(embedded\) and burn\-in\.
++ Which format can be included in which type of output asset\.
+For example, HLS can take WebVTT \(a sidecar type\), 608 \(embedded\), and burn\-in\.

+**To set up the captions encodes in the outputs**

-For detailed information on setting up captions, see [[ERROR] BAD/MISSING LINK TEXT](captions.md)\.
+1. For detailed information about setting up captions, see [Working with Captions](captions.md)\.

-Continue setting up the audio encodes, video encodes, and captions encodes for all outputs in all output groups\.
-When done, go to save the channel\.
+1. After you set up the captions for one output, continue setting up the [audio encodes](creating-a-channel-step7.md), [video encodes](creating-a-channel-step6.md), and captions encodes for all outputs in all output groups\.
+When you have finished with the encodes for all outputs, go to [save the channel](creating-a-channel-step9.md)\.